tomwechsler/Online_Workshops/Workflow_Management_Grundlagen/Git_Befehle.md

 ```

-Commit the staged snapshot, but instead of launching a text editor, use <message> as the commit message.
+Commit the staged snapshot, but instead of launching a text editor, use "<message>" as the commit message.

 ```
 git commit -m "New lines added to the script"